potocpav/potocpav.github.io/_posts/2020-05-01-designing-a-gui-framework.markdown

 Designing UI libraries is hard.
 System integration, accessibility, styling, those are difficult to do properly.
 But this article is about something much harder.
 Designing a good UI from the developer's point of view.

 Here is a fun fact: **developers hate writing user interfaces**.
 For good reasons: it is difficult, time-consuming and boring.
 That's why most personal projects are text-based, even though a GUI would perhaps be a better fit.
 Is UI programming really that difficult?
-Or do our UI frameworks simply suck?
+Or do GUI frameworks make it harder than it needs to be?

-In this article, I will argue that the latter is true: it's not inherently difficult to write UIs, if you have the right toolset.
+In this article, I will argue that the latter is true: it's not inherently difficult to write GUIs, if you have the right toolset.
 I will dive into the design rationale behind such a toolset, **Concur**.
 Concur enables you to write complex applications, as well as write quick throw-away GUI scripts, in much the same way you would write console scripts in Python.
 With Concur, simple applications can be written just in a few lines of code, and complex applications are just as difficult as they need to be, not more.

 # Problem Analysis